LouisIkpon/elist_analysis/README.md

 ## Deep-Dive Insights

-*The following sections diagnose each performance dimension in detail and close with prioritized recommendations.+
+*The following sections diagnose each performance dimension in detail and close with prioritized recommendations.*